davidfsmith/AWS-OmniGraffle-Stencils/README.md

 For images where there is no meta data you will need to update the `meta.txt` with the additional information.

+**Note:** The script is currently failing to automagically create valid stencil files and needs a good talking to, the 19.10.31 set were created manaully.

 # Finally

 Massive thanks to [azuenko](https://github.com/azuenko) for the automation magic ;-)